Have you seen Tweets where the image has a description on the bottom and clicking the image actually takes you to a website?

 Social Sharing WordPress Plugins

-Some WordPress social sharing plugin, like Social Warfare, will automatically create a tweet with a clickable image.
+Some WordPress social sharing plugins, like Social Warfare, will automatically create a tweet with a clickable image.

 For instance, when you tweet using a sharing button from the plugin, you’ll get a Twitter card with a clickable image, a headline of the article, a brief description, and the website URL, like so: